Mike Shildt: Early career

 Born in Charlotte, North Carolina, Shildt played high school baseball at Olympic High School and college baseball for University of North Carolina (UNC) Asheville Bulldogs.
-After his playing career ended as he "couldn't hit a curve ball", Shildt became a coach at West Charlotte High School where he helped bring the baseball team their first winning season in 20 years.
+After his playing career ended, Shildt became a coach at West Charlotte High School where he helped bring the baseball team their first winning season in 20 years.
 After leaving the high school, Shildt was hired by UNC Charlotte to become an assistant coach for the Charlotte 49ers baseball team.
 He held the position for five years.
-During the off-season he owned a baseball training facility in North Carolina, becoming a full-time baseball instructor to area youths.
+During the off-season he owned a baseball training facility in Charlotte, North Carolina called the On Deck O’s; becoming a full-time baseball instructor to area youths.

-St. Louis Cardinals system
+Professional career

 Minor leagues

 Shildt started his Major League Baseball career as an associate scout with the league for three seasons.
 He moved on to the St. Louis Cardinals organization, working as the area scout for North Carolina, South Carolina and Virginia.
 On a recommendation from future Cardinals general manager John Mozeliak, Shildt began his minor league coaching career as a part-time coach.
 Shildt was sent to the Cardinals' Single-A affiliate in the New York–Penn League.
-He was a part-time coach during 2004 and 2005, while continuing his scouting duties.
+He was a part-time coach during 2004 and 2005 while continuing his scouting duties.
 He was promoted to a full-time coaching position in 2006, and kept coaching with the single A affiliate until the 2007 season.
 In 2008, Shildt coordinated the Cardinals' minor league spring training workout camp.
 Afterwards he became the hitting coach for the Johnson City Cardinals for the 2008 season.

 Shildt was promoted to manage Johnson City in 2009, where he finished with a 37–30 record.
 In his second season, Johnson City posted a 42–24 win–loss record, and after defeating its two playoff opponents, won the Appalachian League championship.
 For his effort, Shildt was named St. Louis Cardinals Minor League Manager of the Year by Scout.com.
 He was also named the Appalachian League Manager of the Year.
 Among the players he helped improve during the season include Appalachian League's Pitcher of the Year Ryan Copeland, and batting average champion Phil Cerreto.
-After Johnson City's season ended, Shildt was invited to spend some time on the St. Louis Cardinals roster in order to gain experience.
+After Johnson City's season ended, Shildt was invited to spend some time on the St. Louis Cardinals roster to gain experience.
 After the season, Shildt was awarded the Appalachian League Manager of the Year award, and the George Kissell Award for his "excellence in player development" by the St. Louis Cardinals organization.

 Johnson City repeated as league champions in 2011 under Shildt.
 It was the first time that Johnson City clinched two consecutive league championships since 1975–1976.
 Shildt managed the Springfield Cardinals of the Class AA Texas League for three seasons.
 Shildt guided Springfield to its first Texas League championship before being recognized as Baseball America's Team of the Year in 2012.
 He then spent two seasons as the manager for the Memphis Redbirds of the Class AAA Pacific Coast League.